PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 20:13:18
+Last updated: 2024-04-05 20:13:52
-Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
-There is no safe way to grasp it.  -  Dalla
+Random Quote: I’ve spent my life being a bit of a son of a bitch, but today I think I want to die with dignity. - Berlin